chaoxu0512/chaoxu0512.github.io/_posts/paper and book/2021-02-19-paper-been-read.md

     - Paper and Book
 ---

+(24) 2021-08-04:

+- Spectral calibration in spectral domain optical coherence tomography  (not finished yet)

 (23) 2021-08-03:

-- Estimation and compensation of dispersion for a high-resolution optical coherence tomography system
+- Estimation and compensation of dispersion for a high-resolution optical coherence tomography system (to be simulated)

 To be read~